Danpc11/lung-nematic/README.md

 [![Fibrofocus simulation](https://img.shields.io/badge/Colab-Fibrofocus%20simulation-EA4335?logo=googlecolab&logoColor=white)](https://colab.research.google.com/github/Danpc11/lung-nematic/blob/main/fibrofocus_colab.ipynb)
 [![3D alveolar prototype](https://img.shields.io/badge/Colab-3D%20alveolar%20prototype-9334E6?logo=googlecolab&logoColor=white)](https://colab.research.google.com/github/Danpc11/lung-nematic/blob/main/alveolar3d_colab.ipynb)

-Nematic order in fibrotic lung, approached from two directions:
+Nematic order in fibrotic lung, approached from three directions:

-- **`lung_nematic/`** measures director fields and candidate topological defects in real H&E histology, with three orientation sources and statistical controls.
+- **`lung_nematic/`** measures director fields and candidate topological defects in real H&E histology and in phase-contrast time lapses of cells on stiffness-controlled gels, with three orientation sources and statistical controls.
 - **`simulations/`** builds the tissue from mechanism — alveolar architecture, the AT2 → KRT8+ → AT1 epithelial state machine, surfactant-driven collapse,
   breathing, and a confined mesenchyme — and asks when a lesion stops being reversible.
+- **`lungtwin/`** asks what a study design can estimate at all, before an estimator exists.

-The two are meant to constrain each other: the simulation is analysed with the same winding criterion the histology pipeline uses, so defect densities are comparable once expressed in the same physical units.
+The three are meant to constrain each other.
+The simulation is analysed with the same winding criterion the histology pipeline uses, so defect densities are comparable — but only once expressed at the same physical scale, which is not
+automatic: the packaged configurations detect at 8.0 µm in histology and 28.2 µm on a gel, and since density falls roughly as `1/σ²` that mismatch alone is about a 12× offset. `crossmap` handles the conversion, and `simulations.stereology` handles the further step that a histological section cuts *lines* in three dimensions rather than counting points in two.

 ---
 ## Workflow